Thank you for visiting our page! Here you can find out about all the great things we will be learning!

 Helping your child at home

-Chances are you are doing lots of activities with your children at home.
-Taking time to play with them every day is not only a joy but your child will learn so much from the experience.
+Taking time to play with your child every day is not only a joy but will give the opportunity for your child to learn new and exciting things!

 Here are some suggestions of activities to do together: